mikro-orm/mikro-orm/docs/usage-with-sql.md

 ## Transactions

-When you call `EntityManager#flush()`, all computed changes are queried [inside a database transaction](unit-of-work.md) by default, so you do not have to handle transactions manually.
+When you call `em.flush()`, all computed changes are queried [inside a database transaction](unit-of-work.md) by default, so you do not have to handle transactions manually.

-When you need to explicitly handle the transaction, you can use `beginTransaction/commit/rollback` methods on both `MySqlDriver` and their shortcuts on `EntityManager`.

-You can also use `EntityManager.transactional(cb)` helper to run callback in transaction.
-It will provide forked `EntityManager` as a parameter with clear clear isolated identity map - please use that to make changes.
+When you need to explicitly handle the transaction, you can use `em.transactional(cb)` to run callback in transaction.
+It will provide forked `EntityManager` as a parameter with clear isolated identity map - please use that to make changes.

 ```typescript
 // if an error occurs inside the callback, all db queries from inside the callback will be rolled back